YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 ---

 ## What is convolutional neural networks (CNN) and why does this CNN matter?
 CNN uses a filter/kernel (for example, 3x3 image filter) to the input (e.g. image), passing the result to the next layer.
 The visualisation of the image filter/kernel is demonstrated well on this [webpage](http://setosa.io/ev/image-kernels/).
-To a simpleton like me, CNN seems to be looking at an image through different types of a looking glass so that you can perceive the image from different perspectives to understand its diverse information.
+To a simpleton like me, CNN seems to be looking at an image through different types of a looking glass so that you can perceive the image from different perspectives to take in its diverse information.

-There are three important numbers in understanding how CNN inputs and filters produce outputs.
+There are three important numbers to see how CNN inputs and filters produce outputs.
 1. input size: input size is usually height x width x RGB channels (e.g. 227 x 227 x 3).
 2. filter size: filter size is based on the number of filters x height x width (e.g. 96 x 11 x 11).
-3. stride: stride is how far does the filter get moved each time.
-So the stride of 2 means it moves two steps to the right side.
+3. stride: stride is how far the filter gets moved each time.
+Stride of 2 means it moves two steps to the right side.

 Example of input and filter: The example below shows input size of 5 x 5 and filter size of 2 x 2 with stride of 1.